one-harsh/KeepPractising/README.md

 **MyQueue** inside *Queues* namespace creates a generic queue for any given object by using MyLinkedList class.

 All other classes in this namespace solve a queue related problem.

+### Strings
+*Strings* namespace contains some problems based on string manipulation.

 ### Matrix
 *Matrix* namespace contains solutions to problems which require matrix for their representation and/or involve graphs.